syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 [How to install nuget packages](https://help.syncfusion.com/wpf/nuget-packages)

-## Add WPF DoubleTextBox through designer
+## Adding WPF DoubleTextBox via designer

 You can add the [DoubleTextBox](https://www.syncfusion.com/wpf-ui-controls/double-textbox) control to an application by dragging it from the toolbox to a view of the designer.
-The **Syncfusion.Shared.WPF** assembly reference will be added automatically.
+The following dependent assembly will be added automatically:

+* Syncfusion.Shared.WPF

 ![DoubleTextBox Control added by designer](Getting-Started_images/wpf-double-text-box-control-added-by-designer.png)

-## Add WPF DoubleTextBox manually via XAML
+## Adding WPF DoubleTextBox via XAML

-To manually add the control in XAML, follow the following steps:
+To add the DoubleTextBox control manually in XAML, follow these steps:
+1. Create a new WPF project in Visual Studio.

-1. Add the **Syncfusion.Shared.WPF** assembly reference to the project.
+2. Add the **Syncfusion.Shared.WPF** assembly references to the project.

-2. Import Syncfusion WPF schema **http://schemas.syncfusion.com/wpf** in the XAML page.
+3. Import Syncfusion WPF schema http://schemas.syncfusion.com/wpf and declare the `DoubleTextBox` control in XAML page.
-3. Declare the DoubleTextBox control in the XAML page.

 {% tabs %}
 {% highlight XAML %}